Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 Motley Fool Dividend Investor vs Morningstar DividendInvestor: which is better?

 Morningstar DividendInvestor is the better choice for most income-focused investors.
-Its 20-year Dividend Select real-money portfolio, Morningstar’s economic moat methodology, and lower cost ($239/year vs $299/year for Epic) provide a more proven and transparent dividend investing experience.
-However, Motley Fool Dividend Investor wins if you want dividend picks bundled with growth, innovation, and hidden gem recommendations through Epic’s broader membership.
+Its 20-year Dividend Select real-money portfolio, Morningstar’s economic moat methodology, and lower standalone cost (~$239/year vs $299/year for Epic) provide a more proven and transparent dividend process.
+Motley Fool Dividend Investor wins if you want dividend picks bundled with growth, innovation, and hidden gem recommendations through Epic’s broader membership.
+Do not let Stock Advisor’s +981% headline stand in for this scorecard — Dividend Investor is +22% vs +69%.

 Is Motley Fool Dividend Investor worth it?

 It depends on whether you’ll use all of Epic.
 Motley Fool Dividend Investor is not available as a standalone service — it requires Epic membership at $299/year (promotional).
-The scorecard has delivered an 18.1% total return since 2020 with a 73% win rate across 86 positions.
-If you’ll actively use all 5 monthly picks across Stock Advisor, Rule Breakers, Hidden Gems, and Dividend Investor, Epic represents solid diversified value.
-If you only want dividend picks, the required Epic membership may be more than you need.
+The official book has delivered a +22% total return vs S&P +69% since 2020, with a 76% win rate across 88 positions.
+That is a lagging scorecard.
+If you’ll actively use all 5 monthly picks across Stock Advisor, Rule Breakers, Hidden Gems, and Dividend Investor, Epic still represents diversified value.
+If you only want dividend picks, the required Epic membership is more than you need.

 Is Morningstar DividendInvestor worth it?

 Yes, for income-focused investors who value methodology and transparency.
 Morningstar DividendInvestor has operated a real-money Dividend Select portfolio (~$985K) since January 2005, investing Morningstar’s own capital in moat-protected dividend stocks.
-At $239/year (digital), you get monthly newsletters, weekly updates, the annual Five and Dime List, and access to Morningstar’s proprietary moat and fair value ratings for every holding.
+At about $239/year (digital) with a 30-day money-back window, you get monthly newsletters, weekly updates, the annual Five and Dime List, and access to Morningstar’s proprietary moat and fair value ratings for every holding.
 The 20-year track record through multiple market crises makes it one of the most proven dividend newsletters available.

 Can I use both Motley Fool Dividend Investor and Morningstar DividendInvestor?